 #1 Heating Efficiency

 Let’s start off with something that is extremely important, but highly unappreciated.
 Heating efficiency.

 This is a technical term, but all it means is how well your appliance harnesses the energy it’s consuming.
 You can think of it as pouring water from a jar onto a glass.

 If all the water that leaves the jar falls into the glass, you would have 100% efficiency.
-Whereas every single droplet that ended on your kitchen countertop, would be waste, and efficiency would be decreased.
+Whereas every single droplet that ended up on your kitchen countertop, would be wasted, and efficiency would be decreased.

-Ceramic heaters use a fan and a ceramic heating element to warm up the surrounding air, while infrared models use infrared waves directed towards people and objects.
+Ceramic heaters use a fan and a ceramic heating element to warm up the surrounding air, while infrared models use infrared waves directed toward people and objects.